Winter 2014 Course Descriptions

 This course is an introduction to the expanding law that regulates human treatment of animals.
 In scientific and medical research, legal limitations on the use of animals are of fundamental importance, intellectual as well as practical: they may limit what can be hoped from the biosciences.
 Similarly, the nature and extent of protection of animals in food production systems has a large economic importance and large consequence for human welfare and population growth.
 Internationally, differing treatments of these issues raise questions of free trade.
 Nationally and internationally, legal approaches to the treatment of undomesticated animals affect critical environmental and biodiversity concerns.
 The course will focus both on fundamental questions, including whether conceiving of rights for animals is appropriate, and on an understanding of the current legal and administrative devices through which the human relation with animals is regulated.596 Business Basics for Lawyers

 This one-credit course offers students who have little or no background in business a quick introduction to the vocabulary and selected principles of business so that students will be better able to understand and communicate with business clients or clients who interact with businesses.
 The course is self-contained and is delivered by Ross School of Business faculty from accounting, finance, marketing and economics over two days just prior to the start of the Winter term.
 Students need no prior experience with business.
-Those who wish to learn more about business can continue their studies at Michigan Law by taking the more advanced business courses in the ? . . . for lawyers series,? such as Accounting for Lawyer and Finance for Lawyers.597 Civ Rights & Const Litigation
+Those who wish to learn more about business can continue their studies at Michigan Law by taking the more advanced business courses in the " . . . for lawyers" series, such as Accounting for Lawyers and Finance for Lawyers.
+Conversely, students who already have considerable business background or who have taken one or more courses in the " . . . for lawyers" series should not take this course.597 Civ Rights & Const Litigation

 Civil Rights and Constitutional Litigation